Frederic and the ladybird

 Suddenly she opened her eyes.
 It was night time.
 The window was open.
 A few stars lit up the dark sky.
 In the distance, the wind blew in the pine trees and she could hear a fox's cry and the hoot of an owl from the forest beyond the river.

 She noticed that three of them were much bigger than the rest.
 They were about an inch big.
-Isabel had never seen such big ladybirds.
+Isabelle had never seen such big ladybirds.
 With their legs, they were pushing a tiny funnel that seemed to be made of gold.

-Isabel was so frightened that she couldn't cry out or even move.
+Isabelle was so frightened that she couldn't cry out or even move.
 The three ladybirds put the funnel into her hear.

-"Isabel?" squeaked the ladybird.
+"Isabelle?" squeaked the ladybird.

 "Yes," replied the little girl, trembling with fear.